Chinese Food — History, Fun Facts, Development and Etiquette

 It is in many ancient tea books, in countless historical poems and paintings, in many beautiful tea plantations, in Chinese philosophy and religions, and in everyone’s teacups.

-The People is the culture; hence, whenever, whatever, and however they drink, they are all part of the Chinese Tea Culture.
+People are the culture; hence, whenever, whatever, and however they drink, they are all part of the Chinese Tea Culture.

 Development of Tea in China: